joel-mueller/hslu-pcp/README.md

 ## Convert the Bericht to PDF Document

-Note: To convert the Bericht to a pdf, you need to have `pandoc` and `tectonic` installed.
+> Note: To convert the Bericht to a pdf, you need to have [Pandoc](https://pandoc.org/) and [Tectonic](https://tectonic-typesetting.github.io/en-US/) installed.

 ```shell
 ./submission.sh